CUHackers/cuhackit_2019/README.md

 ```
 ### CURRENT PRIMARY GOALS

-  We need to aim to provide a better readme so that it is possible for any
+  We need to aim to provide a better README so that it is possible for any
 future team members to inherit the website and be immediately at home or to
 have the tools to find necessary information.
+  Additionally, READMEs do not have to be a one-time deal.
+If you write for
+a new section of the website, write a README for that section.
+This can help
+keep this README streamlined while making relevant information for a particular
+part of the website more easily accessible.

 #### TO THIS END
 ##### Descriptive Comments